The Green Booklet: More Braids on Cards

 The Red Booklet: Kumihimo on a Card

 Nineteen different colour arrangements for kongo gumi, the "round" braid.
 All the patterns are made with the same hand movements (left up, right down) but the colour set-ups are different.
 Stripes, diamonds, lattices and added beads.
-Two pages of colour photos.
-Chat and instructions for a cardboard marudai.
+Chat and instructions for an improvised marudai.

 The Laramie Booklet